Johannesburg: Bus and taxi transit

-In 2010, in order to create an efficient public transport system the Rea Vaya bus rapid system was developed/built.
+In 2010, in order to create an efficient public transport system, the Rea Vaya bus rapid system was developed/built.
 The buses run on their own dedicated bus lanes on the main trunk and complementary routes.
 The buses also have large feeder routes that run on ordinary roads.
-The Rea Vaya works on a smartcard payment system, on entering the station or bus the passenger taps his/her smartcard onto the validator/scanner and taps out at the next station with the calculated amount.
+The Rea Vaya works on a smartcard payment system.
+Upon entering the station or bus, the passenger taps his/her smartcard onto the validator/scanner and taps out at the next station with the calculated amount.
 The routes cover both the southern and northern suburbs with the main trunk route running from Soweto to Sandton and Rosebank, and the feeder and complementary routes covering most of Johannesburg, with the notable exceptions of Midrand and Centurion.
 A subsequent expansion (phase 1-C;1-D) will cover these areas.
 In 2017, the Rea Vaya bus rapid transit was recorded to be making huge losses recovering only about 40 per cent of the operating costs and relying heavily on government subsidies.

 Johannesburg has two kinds of taxis, metered taxis and minibus taxis.
 Unlike many cities, metered taxis are not allowed to drive around the city looking for passengers and instead must be called and ordered to a destination.
 The Gauteng Provincial Government has launched a new metered taxi programme in an attempt to increase the use of metered taxis in the city.

 The minibus "taxis" are the de facto standard and essential form of transport for the majority of the population.
 Since the 1980s, the minibus taxi industry has been severely affected by turf wars.

 Airports

 Johannesburg is served principally by O. R. Tambo International Airport (formerly Johannesburg International Airport and before that Jan Smuts Airport) for both domestic and international flights.
 Lanseria Airport, located to the north-west of the city and closer to the business hub of Sandton, is used for commercial flights to Cape Town, Durban, Port Elizabeth, Botswana, and Sun City.
 Other airports include Rand Airport and Grand Central Airport.
-Rand Airport, located in Germiston, is a small airfield used mostly for private aircraft and the home of South African Airways' first Boeing 747-200 ZS-SAN and also 747SP ZS-SPC and now serves as an aviation museum.
+Rand Airport, located in Germiston, is a small airfield used mostly for private aircraft and the home of South African Airways' first Boeing 747–200 ZS-SAN and also 747SP ZS-SPC and now serves as an aviation museum.
 Grand Central is located in Midrand and also caters to small, private aircraft.